 SOME RECENT EXAMPLES OF NOTABLE TRIAL RESULTS

-Successfully testified in San Francisco Superior Court as an expert witness for the plaintiffs on a law firm’s failure to meet the standard of care in handling complex commercial litigation.
+In another case, he successfully testified in San Francisco Superior Court as an expert witness for the plaintiffs on a law firm’s failure to meet the standard of care in handling complex commercial litigation.
 The issues included the standard of practice for developing alter ego claims, proper presentation to the Court of spoiliation of evidence claims, and the ethical limits on how far a lawyer can go in guiding experts on their testing procedures and reports.
 The Superior Court repeatedly cited Mr. Norman’s “extremely strong and credible” testimony as the main basis for its award of damages and prejudgment interest exceeding $4.2 million.
 (2019)

-Following a hard-fought trial against a publicly traded steel company represented by a large international law firm, obtained a multi-million dollar Superior Court judgment in favor of a minority partner client for breaches of fiduciary duty by a 75% majority partner.
+In another hard-fought trial against a publicly traded steel company represented by a large international law firm, obtained a multi-million dollar Superior Court judgment in favor of a minority partner client for breaches of fiduciary duty by a 75% majority partner.
 A seven figure sum was also awarded for attorneys’ fees and costs as prevailing party on issues such as self-dealing in respect to an improperly taken partnership business opportunity and in respect to diverting income from the partnership to favor the majority partner’s parent corporation.
 (2018)

-- Money Laundering, Alter Ego
+- Money Laundering and Alter Ego

-In a trial involving an international money-laundering scam, obtained a multi-million dollar Superior Court judgment on behalf of a real estate purchaser client.
+In a lengthy trial involving an international money-laundering scam, obtained a multi-million dollar Superior Court judgment on behalf of a real estate purchaser client.
 Both fraud and negligence were found against several perpetrators, including one who was specifically found to be the alter ego of an insolvent signatory to a contract with an attorneys’ fees clause.
 Along with recovering all compensatory damages sought plus interest, attorneys’ fees, and experts’ costs, of particular interest was the successful determination that the defendants had aided and abetted a conspiracy to violate the provisions of Corporations Code § 17707.07.
 That statute allows the tracing and recapture of sale proceeds from a real estate transaction to the principals of a seller LLC which has become insolvent due to excess profit distributions.
 (2017-2018)

-- Trial Attorney Negligence
+- Expert Testimony On Trial Attorney Negligence

 Testified in San Francisco Superior Court for three days as an expert witness on attorney standards for evaluating and trying civil jury trials.
 Citing Mr. Norman’s extensive trial experience and credibility, the Court found that a large international law firm had fallen short of acceptable trial attorney standards and it ordered a fee refund of over $9M.
 (2018)